jakobatgithub/TicTacToe/README.md

 ## Contributing

-Contributions, bug reports, and feature requests are welcome!
-Feel free to open an issue or submit a pull request.
+Contributions are welcome!
+Open an issue or submit a pull request to suggest improvements or report bugs.

 ### Steps to Contribute:
 1. Fork the repository.
-2. Create a new branch:
+2. Create a feature branch:
    ```bash
    git checkout -b feature-branch-name
    ```